For some, Pete Maravich’s NCAA scoring mark cannot be eclipsed by Caitlin Clark or anyone else - WTOP News

 He roots for her, but also will regard her career scoring total as “totally separate” from that of his father.

-Clark is in her fourth season, and if she scores more than 17 points at home against Ohio State on Sunday, she will have surpassed Maravich’s 3,667 career points in 130 games.
+Clark is in her fourth and final season, and if she scores more than 17 points at home against Ohio State on Sunday, she will have surpassed Maravich’s 3,667 career points in 130 games.

 In 1966, when Maravich arrived at LSU, where his father, Press Maravich, coached, freshmen were not permitted to play for the varsity squad.
 Maravich’s all-time scoring mark was set during just 83 games across three seasons from 1967 to 1970 — and during an era when there was no shot clock, and no 3-point line.